jenkins-x-plugins/jx-build-controller/README.md

 `jx-build-controller` watches for `PipelineRun` resources and updates the `PipelineActivity` custom resources to reflect their status.

-Also `jx-build-controller` optionally stores resources and logs to long term storage (e.g. buckets)
+Also `jx-build-controller` optionally stores resources and logs to long term storage (e.g. buckets).

 ## Getting Started